 Do you want to get rid of flabby arms?
 Besides training your biceps, you should train your triceps as well.
 These are the muscles in the back of the arms.
-A highly effective tricep exercise is the EZ Barbell Skull Crushers, Dumbbells skull crusher or barbell lying tricep extension.
+A highly effective triceps exercise is the EZ Barbell Skull Crushers, Dumbbells skull crusher or barbell lying triceps extension.

-Below we’ll look deeper into skull crushers and cover the following topics:
+Below we’ll look deeper into skull crushers/ Ez Barbell Skull crushers and cover the following topics:

 - Muscles involved in skull crushers

 - Triceps exercises to complete your triceps workout